 Two award-winning photographs by New-York based Italian architectural photographer Michele Palazzo depicting the Flatiron building during the Jonas Blizzard in 2016; photo © Inexhibit

-Foreground: model of the Teca House building in Biella, Italy, designed by American architectural office Birdseye and, in the backround, various works by London based office Desitecture; photo © Inexhibit
+Foreground: a model of the Teca House building in Biella, Italy, designed by American architectural office Birdseye and, in the background, various works by London based office Desitecture; photo © Inexhibit

 Works by Australian design practice Hayball; photo © Inexhibit

 “Bringing Earth to a Sinking Island” is an installation developed by Belgian collective Atelier X (founded by architect Tienen Peter Van Impe, architectural photographer Steven Massart, and artist An Roovers) featuring a 3D map of the Flemish city of Tienen consisting of terracotta pieces made in collaboration with Tienen’s local community; photo © Inexhibit

 The installation by Aida Atelier, headed by Japanese architect Tomoro Aida, presents the office’s design for the UNPLAN Kagurazaka hostel in Tokyo, which features 78 “bunker-style” rooms specifically aimed to international backpackers and local business travelers; photo © Inexhibit